 The Yosemite National Park was a “must see” destination on my travel list.
 I heard a lot of great things about the park and its famous waterfalls, lakes and mountains.
 To be honest, the area couldn’t satisfy my high expectations.
 The nature in Yosemite is really beautiful, but the park itself is full of people and touristic roads.
 I would still recommend it, but it’s not the typical nature experience.

 “My life is shaped by the urgent need to wander and observe, and my camera is my passport.”

 The perfect City: Vancouver

 My personal favorite location in Vancouver is False Creek.
 Especially at night, it offers a panorama view over the BC Stadium, the Science World and the beautiful cityscape.
 If you will ever get a chance, visit this oustanding city and be surrounded by great people!
-Personal tip: Take a look at the market at Granville Island, the food is great.
+Personal tip: Take a look at the market at Granville Island: the food is delicious.

 Canada: The National Parks

 My next roadtrip led me through the canadian Rockies.
 I never experienced nature like in the canadian national parks.
 Obviously, I have to mention Banff and Jasper, which are connected with the world famous Icefields Parkway.
 You can’t describe the beauty of nature in this part of Canada, you have to experience it.

 Moraine Lake and Lake Luise are full of tourists.
 Nevertheless, you can enjoy the power of nature at these turquoise lakes and get a brief look at some animals.
 Take one of the marked hikes around the lakes or up to the ten peaks and after several minutes you will barly meet any people.
 It’s a paradise for nature enthusiasts, travellers and of course landscape photographers.